JosephClay/overload-js/README.md

 Expose
 ----------------

-A clean function can optionally be used to exposed so that overload properties and methods are hidden from the outside world.
+A clean function can be exposed so that overload properties and methods are hidden from the outside world.

 ```javascript